August 26, 2024

 Download Now

-According to the Economic Policy Institute, an estimated 10-15% of employers misclassify at least one worker as an independent contractor.
-Whether intentional or not, misclassification is a crime that can result in serious financial penalties and, in some cases, jail time.
+The Economic Policy Institute estimates that 10%–15% of employers misclassify at least one worker as an independent contractor.
+Whether intentional or not, misclassification is a crime that can result in serious financial penalties, and in some cases, jail time.

 Enter: worker classification tests.
 Implemented by each state, worker classification tests define whether or not your worker is an independent contractor using simple criteria.